supersteeb/ChatApp/README.md

 The following **additional** features are implemented:

 - [ ] (List anything else that you can get done to improve the app functionality!)

+- I could create conversations model and have a more convenient view of many messages with one user.

 ## Video Walkthrough